arangodb/arangodb/Documentation/Books/AQL/Fundamentals/DataTypes.md

 'yikes!'
 'don\'t know'
+'this is a "quoted" word'
 'this is a longer string.'
 'the path separator on Windows is \\'
 ```

 All string literals must be UTF-8 encoded.
 It is currently not possible to use
 arbitrary binary data if it is not UTF-8 encoded.
 A workaround to use binary
-data is to encode the data using base64 or other algorithms on the application
+data is to encode the data using [Base64](https://en.wikipedia.org/wiki/Base64)
+or other algorithms on the application
 side before storing, and decoding it on application side after retrieval.

 Compound types